sigasi/sigasi_insights/tech/preview.md

 ## Improved linting and Quick Fixes

-Some of these checks were enabled in 3.3 but were not enabled, they are now!
+Some of these checks were developed in 3.3 but were not enabled, they are now!

 - New [creator] checks
     - Quick fix when the VHDL version of the project is more recent than the version of the common libraries